NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 The documents below are necessary for the registration of a Trust:

-- Any of Aadhar Card, Voter Id Card, Passport, Driving License of Trustee and Trustor.
+1. Any Aadhar Card, Voter ID card, Passport, Driving License of Trustee and Trustor.

-- Occupation information and self attested copy of Id and Address proof.
+5. Occupation information and self-attested copy of ID and Address proof.

-- Address proof, such as Telephone bill, electric bill (not older than 2 months).
+8. Address proof, such as Telephone bill, and electric bill (not older than 2 months).

 Online NGO registration as “society”